Australian School Students' Alcohol and Drug (ASSAD) survey

 It is a household-based survey which captures people aged 12 years or older residing in private dwellings in Australia at the time of the survey and excludes those who live in non-private dwellings, are homeless, or live in institutions or on military bases.

-Just over 4% of the population reported having ever used volatile substances in their lifetime and 1% reported using in the 12 months prior to the survey.
-The average age of initiation of lifetime drug use was reported to be 20.3 years.
+Just over 4.8% of the population reported having ever used volatile substances in their lifetime and 1.7% reported using in the 12 months prior to the survey.
+Those who reported volatile substance use, used them quite frequently (compared to drugs such as ecstasy and cocaine), with 33% reporting at least monthly use.
+The average age of initiation of lifetime drug use was reported to be 21.1 years.

 Western Australian NDSHS results 2014